 Health centers across the country have been writing and filling prescriptions for healthy food in an attempt to address the root causes of diabetes, hypertension, and other costly illnesses.
 Prescribing fresh produce along with diet recommendations is a way for people to receive nutrients often absent in ultra-processed foods such as protein, fiber, vitamins A, C, D and E, zinc, potassium, phosphorus, magnesium and calcium.

 If more nutrient-dense diets improve health, hospitals and insurance companies alike are hoping to show a positive return on investment in the health care industry because healthier eating should lead to a reduction in ER visits, hospital re-admissions, and medications.

-ProMedica’s Food Pharmacy in Toledo, Ohio screens patients for food-insecurity when they are admitted into the hospital.
+ProMedica’s Hunger as a Health Issue in Toledo, Ohio screens patients for food-insecurity when they are admitted into the hospital.
 Patients who screen positive receive several days of healthy food at discharge and can return once a month to Market on the Green to restock with food that is selected by experts to positively impact the patient’s health.
-ProMedica also opened Market on the Green, a full-service grocery store in a designated food desert that lacked easy access to healthy foods.
+Market on the Green is a full-service grocery store in a designated food desert that lacks easy access to healthy foods.
 The store offers nutrition education and is staffed by a job training program.

 Project Angel Heart prepares meals that meet the medical and dietary needs of those who are critically ill.
 Meals are then delivered to the patient’s residence which allows them to remain in their home which helps reduce the burden of medical expenses.